jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ---

-## Terminology Change
+This update includes some fairly significant changes to the terminology and variables used in mutators, and all documentation and examples have been updated to use the new conventions.
+However none of these changes are breaking, all existing mutators should continue to work exactly as before.

+The terminology changes are:

+* Mutators are now known as Plugins
+* The `$data` argument is now called `$item`
+* The `$meta` argument is now an object called `$info`

-Mutators--the individual chunks of code that do something--are now called Plugins.
-The documentation and the rest of this upgrade guide uses this new terminology.
+All documentation, examples and the rest of this upgrade guide use this new terminology.

 ## Breaking Changes